 Jurisdiction: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming

 Jurisdiction: Connecticut, Illinois, Indiana, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Texas, Vermont, Wisconsin

 Jurisdiction: Bahamas, Delaware, District of Columbia, Maryland, Puerto Rico, Virginia, West Virginia

-Please note: Webster University is not legally in a position to give any advice on applying for a visa.
+Please note: If you plan to study abroad in a country that requires a student visa, you will be guided through the application process by the OSA staff.
+While the Office of Study Abroad will assist participants about procedures and requirements, securing a visa is an individual responsibility, and not one that OSA or Webster University can or will assume.
+Webster University is not legally in a position to give any advice on applying for a visa.
 If you need further information, please direct your inquiries to the Belgian consulate that serves your region.

 If you need assistance with your visa application, you may seek help with a visa services company, typically for an additional fee.
 NAFSA, Association of International Educators, recommends Perry International located in Chicago.